California man killed from dropped boulder, $20G reward offered

 The car, being driven by Lopez's wife, 21-year-old Guadalupe Gutierrez, was passing underneath the Orange Grove Boulevard overpass in the carpool lane of State Route 134 of the Ventura Freeway when the incident occurred.

 With their 4-year-old daughter also in the car, Gutierrez drove Lopez to the hospital where he was pronounced dead after succumbing to his injuries, officials said.
-The boulder reportedly broke Lopez's jaw and "all his chest bones," according to a GoFundMe page set up for the family.
+The boulder reportedly broke Lopez's jaw and "all his chest bones," according to a GoFundMe fundraising page set up for the family.

 The couple, according to KABC, found out just two weeks ago that they were pregnant with a second child.